 4. Read through the lesson carefully.
 Answer any questions the students may have as to the meaning of the lesson or the application of the "homework."

 5. Have students begin their assignment.
 It can either be worked on individually or as a group.
 Be sensitive not to embarrass anyone.

 It is a nice idea to serve coffee somewhere during the study.

 There are currently 3 Scripture Treasure Hunts that can be used as free printable Bible study lessons.
 They are on the Books of Genesis, John and Acts.
 Each page has ten questions on it which must be answered correctly in order to progress to the next page.
 There are 10 pages in total.
 Access to a computer is necessary in order to "test" the password and get the next set of questions.
 This can be done as an entire Bible study or as a fun activity beside another Bible Study.
 Students can search the appropriate book to find the answers and call them out as they find them or students can be assigned to find specific answers.
 When the answers to all ten questions have been found, figure out the password and proceed to the next set of questions.
 If the password doesn't work, have students re-check their answers.
 This is a fun way to become familiar with these books of the Bible as free printable Bible study lessons.

 Each article can be easily turned into free printable Bible study lessons.

 1. Print off the article you want to use as your free printable Bible study lessons.
-[If you don't want to print off the full color webpage send me an e-mail and I will send you the article in an rtf file.]
+[If you don't want to print off the full color webpage copy it into a word processor program.]

 2. Read the article carefully.